Military history of African Americans in the American Civil War: Confederate Army

 According to calculations of Virginia's state auditor, some 4,700 free black males and more than 25,000 male slaves between eighteen and forty five years of age were fit for service.
 Two companies were raised from laborers of two local hospitals-Winder and Jackson-as well as a formal recruiting center created by General Ewell and staffed by Majors James Pegram and Thomas P. Turner.
 In all, they managed to recruit about 200 men.
 They paraded down the streets of Richmond, albeit without weapons.
 At least one such review had to be cancelled due not merely to lack of weaponry, but also lack of uniforms or equipment.
 These units did not see combat; Richmond fell without a battle to Union armies one week later in early April 1865.
 These two companies were the sole exception to the Confederacy's policy of spurning black soldiery, never saw combat, and came too late in the war to matter.
 In his memoirs, Davis stated "There did not remain time enough to obtain any result from its provisions".

 Jefferson Shields in uniform with medals and hat.
 Shields attended many reunions and was voted in as a member of the Stonewall Brigade at a reunion in Staunton, Virginia.
 He was buried with a military grave marker that reads "Jefferson Shields, Pvt.
 Co.
 H 27th Va.
-Inf., Stonewall Brigade, Confederate States Army" at Evergeen Cemetery, Lexington, Virginia.
+Inf., Stonewall Brigade, Confederate States Army" at Evergreen Cemetery, Lexington, Virginia.
 From the Liljenquist Family Collection of Civil War Photographs, Prints and Photographs Division, Library of Congress.

 Jefferson Shields was not enlisted in the Confederate Army.
 The Sons of Confederate Veterans awarded him the honorary rank of private decades after his death.
 The Confederate Army did not allow slaves to enlist.
 His image, along with other "black Confederates", helped to reinforce the stereotype of the "happy slave" narrative according to historian Kevin M. Levin.

 According to a 2019 study by historian Kevin M. Levin, the origin of the myth of black Confederate soldiers primarily originates in the 1970s.
 After 1977, some Confederate heritage groups began to claim that large numbers of black soldiers fought loyally for the Confederacy.
 These accounts are not given credence by historians, as they rely on sources such as postwar individual journals rather than military records.
 Historian Bruce Levine wrote:

 The whole sorry episode [the mustering of colored troops in Richmond] provides a fitting coda for our examination of modern claims that thousands and thousands of black troops loyally fought in the Confederate armies.
 This strikingly unsuccessful last-ditch effort constituted the sole exception to the Confederacy's steadfast refusal to employ African American soldiers.
 As General Ewell's long term aide-de-camp, Major George Campbell Brown, later affirmed, the handful of black soldiers mustered in the southern capital in March of 1865 constituted 'the first and only black troops used on our side.'